 - Calculate your CADR range (L x W x H x 4-6)

 - Always ask for CADR before you buy

 - Consider the noise - 2 purifiers are quieter than 1

 - Get the HEPA purifier that's right for you

 Thank you for reading, and we hope this information can help you choose the right purifier for your home.

 If you do have a purifier, just double check on these things to make sure that you're properly covered and that it is the right CADR to keep your indoor air healthy.

 Don’t Have A HEPA Purifier At Home?

 If you don't have a purifier yet, the aria Pure40 is a great option.
 We built it based on everything we wished our previous purifiers had.

-Click here to get yours on Tokopedia today.
+✅ Click here to get your first Pure40 on Tokopedia today.